larsschellhas/boilerplate-saas-django-vuejs-new/README.md

-# SimplyLCA-App
+# Software-as-a-Service boilerplate using Django and Vue.JS
-This repository is for the development of our app.
+This repository contains a boilerplate setup for a software-as-a-service app, using Django for the backend and Vue.JS for the frontend.

 ## Local Setup